webaddicted/EasyLife/README.md

 # EaseLife

 ## Android
     1) App name -
     2) Package name -
     3) Short Desc (80 character)
     4) Long desc (4000 words)
     5) App icon(512*512px, 1024*500px)
     6) Phone Screenshot (Upload 2-8 phone screenshots.
-Screenshots must be PNG or JPEG, up to 8 MB each, 16:9 or 9:16 aspect ratio, with each side between 320 px and 3,840 px)
-                Tab(1080*1920) and mobile(720*1600)
+Screenshots must be PNG or JPEG, up to 8 MB each, 16:9 or 9:16 aspect ratio, with each side between 320 px and 3,840 px) Tab(1080*1920) and mobile(720*1600)
     7) Email
     8) Mobile Number
     9) privacy policy url
     10) App Category
     11) login details for play store testing
     12. Account deletion url
     13. Feature like (upload Photo/video, Webview, location, file upload, financial) etc

 ## Android close testing details

     **How did you recruit users for your closed test** Friends and family members helped me to test my app.

     **How easy was it to recruit testers for your app?**
     Easy

     **Describe the engagement  you received from testers** Most of my testers have tested all the features.

     **Provide a summary of the feedback that you received** I have collected the feedback through the play store section.Most of my testers were happy to have the app on their devices.

     **Who is the intended audience of your app?**
     Anybody who wants to translate the text or speech or images to their telugi language or vice versa.

     **Describe how your app provides value to users.**
     My app is a useful app for the end users.
 It is free and easy to use.

     **How many installs in first years**
     10k-100k

     **What changes did you make to your app bases on what you learned during closed testing?**
     Fixed UI issues for the battery saver mode on.

     **How did you decide that your app is ready for prod?**
     All the features were tested throughly.
 No issues found or crashed are found on closed testing.

 ## Flutter iOS

     **iOS Account Creation**
     Name
+    DOB
     Gmail
     Mobile number
     UPI
     Address

     **Upload iOS IPA**

     For 6.7’’ Screenshots(1290*2796) 4-10
     For 5.5’’ Screenshots(1242*2208) 4-10
     For 13’’ Screenshots(2048*2732) 4-10
     For 12.9’’ Screenshots(2048*2732) 4-10

     170 character description
     4000 long description
     Keyword
     Support url
     Logo 1800*1200
     Contact info (name, number, email)
     AppStore Credential for testing
     Privacy Policy url